-- the distance of the units from the designated shellfish area - the WFD status of the water bodies within which the units are located. - Any available additional information e.g. the spreading radius for spreading of slurry these fish farms.
-Therefore, these finfish farms are unlikely to be affecting shellfish water quality in this shellfish area.
+- the distance of the units from the designated shellfish area - the WFD status of the water bodies within which the units are located. - Any available additional information e.g. the spreading radius for spreading of slurry

 Slurry from pig farms is usually landspread and can affect levels of faecal coliforms, nutrients, dissolved oxygen and organic wastes if it is lost to waters.
 Land-based finfish farms can be associated with elevated nutrient levels due to fish excretion and excess feed input.